I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage

 Stores and Shows

 Retail stores—most notably Wal-Mart and Target—each carry a wide selection of baseball cards, with companies offering retail-exclusive cards as a way of driving sales.
-Arguably the most popular retail-exclusive product in an ordinary market year is the Bowman Mega Box, which offer cards of top prospects and the chance to find rare autographs of up-and-coming players (prospecting, as it's called, is very popular among people investing money into cards hoping to find cards that will skyrocket in value later when the player becomes an MLB star).
+Arguably the most popular retail-exclusive product in an ordinary market year is the Bowman Mega Box, which offer cards of top prospects and the chance to find rare autographs of up-and-coming players (prospecting, as it's called, is very popular among people investing money hoping to find cards that will skyrocket in value later when the player becomes an MLB star).
 The boxes are only found at Target, and when it is first released, collectors often scoop up the entire display as soon as the shelves are stocked.

 Common products found in retail stores include blaster boxes, rack packs, and single packs.
 But like the online trading community, a handful of bad apples also infiltrate retail stores.
 Some individuals will open blaster boxes and return them with the best cards removed.
 The same can happen with single packs that have been resealed.
 Worst of all, however, is pack searchers.
 These individuals have techniques that allow them to fairly accurately guess which packs have relic cards or autograph cards, and they will purchase those and leave the rest for unsuspecting buyers.
 If you ever see someone actively searching or weighing packs in a retail store, you should report the activity to the store management immediately.